Kajabity/Kajabity.DocForms/README.md

 This repository contains several sub-projects:

--	**Kajabity.DocForms** - a DLL project providing a collection of utilities for .NET projects.
+-	**[Kajabity.DocForms](./Kajabity.DocForms)** - a DLL project providing a collection of utilities for .NET projects.
+-	**[Kajabity.DocForms.Test](./Kajabity.DocForms.Test)** - a suite of NUnit tests for Kajabity.DocForms.
--	**Samples** - a collection of sample Desktop application projects illustrating the use of some of Kajabity.DocForms utility classes, as well as other NuGets I have published.
+-	**[Samples](./Samples)** - a collection of sample Desktop application projects illustrating the use of some of Kajabity.DocForms utility classes, as well as other NuGets I have published.

 See the Releases section on GitHub to download copies of code, DLL exe's and NuGets.